What Pakistan hopes to achieve through Kartarpur Sahib Corridor Project

 Foreign Office spokesman Mohammad Faisal said that 10,000 Sikhs will attend the opening ceremony and then every day at least 5,000 Sikhs from India and an equal number from Pakistan and other places be allowed to visit the shrine.

-The opening of the corridor for the Sikh community, will open vast opportunities for religious tourism," he said.
+The opening of the corridor for the Sikh community will open vast opportunities for religious tourism," he said.

 During the last two decades, Pakistan has suffered due to violence and terrorism.
 The country's economy nosedived and it lost its image as a business-friendly country.